 The method of describing bar code size varies between symbologies.
 Code types such as UPC and EAN use a magnification factor based around the standard size (100% magnification).
 All dimensions are scaled proportionally as the magnification factor changes.
 Although there is a recommended height for each magnification factor, this is sometimes adjusted in practice.
-Excessive reduction (truncation) should be avoided as it may impede scanning.

 Other symbologies employ a size definition based on the width of the narrowest bar in the code.